NFL on American television: Overview of schedule

 The NFL regular season begins in the second weekend in September (the weekend after Labor Day in the United States) and ends in mid-January.
 Each team plays 17 games during an 18-week period.
 Typically, the majority of each week's games are played on Sunday afternoon.
 The Sunday afternoon games are televised regionally, where the particular game available on local television will depend on where the viewer is located, and begin at either 1:00 p.m., 4:05 p.m., or 4:25 p.m.
 Eastern Time.
 In addition, there are usually single nationally televised games each on Thursday night, Sunday night, and Monday night (most weeks).
 These primetime games are broadcast across the country over one national over-the-air broadcast, cable network (or one broadcast and one cable network for MNF Split DH), or streaming service, where there are no regional restrictions, nor any other competing NFL contest.

-All playoff games, the Super Bowl and the Pro Bowl are held on either Saturday, Sunday or Monday in January and February, and either in the afternoon or in primetime.
+All playoff games, the Super Bowl and the Pro Bowl are held on either Saturday, Sunday or Monday in January and February, and in either the afternoon or primetime.
 These are also treated like primetime regular season games, televised across the country over a national network or streaming service with no regional restrictions or any other competing NFL game.

 Scheduling during the NFL preseason is more lenient in that most games usually start based on local time.
 Thus, games on the West Coast are usually played after 7:00 p.m.
 Pacific Time (10:00 p.m.
 Eastern Time).
 However, the handful of primetime, nationally televised preseason games are still played at approximately 8:30 p.m.
 Eastern Time.